Palgroves History, Family Crest & Coats of Arms

 Palgroves Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Palgroves include Palgrave, Palgrove and others.

 Early Notables of the Palgroves family (pre 1700)